global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 Do not rename the four Murray-Darling rows that use official Australian gauge catchments instead of HydroSHEDS: Merbein, Euston Weir, Barham, and Jingellic.

-## 2026-07-20: final AppEEARS follow-up preparation
+## July 20, 2026: final AppEEARS sites

-- The full 980-row table was checked before preparing the last request.
+- All 980 rows were checked before preparing the last request.
 Sites without a trustworthy watershed were not submitted.
 - Twelve sites are ready: four corrected existing Cameroon sites, six new Finnish sites, and two new Western Australia sites.